BranoSundancer/AdiFix/README.md

 * QRZ.com registration.
 Paid subcription is not needed, however number of queries is limited per day.
 One QSO takes 1-3 QRZ queries.
 Useful for callsign name.

 * Official AARL DXCC list in JSON format.
-Usefull for DXCC to country translation (CTY.dat and QRZ.com **do not** report proper AARL country names for DXCC 291 or 54).
+Useful for DXCC to country translation (CTY.dat and QRZ.com **do not** report proper AARL country names for DXCC 291 or 54).

 ## Install